wlsf82/age-discoverer/README.md

 ok 18 should be equal
 # greets on birthday
 ok 19 should be equal
-# greets on bornday
+# greets on birth date
 ok 20 should be equal
-# returns undefined when providing bornday X years in the future
+# returns undefined when providing birth date X years in the future
 ok 21 should be equal
-# returns undefined when providing bornday X days in the future
+# returns undefined when providing birth date X days in the future
 ok 22 should be equal
-# returns undefined when providing bornday X months in the future
+# returns undefined when providing birth date X months in the future
 ok 23 should be equal

-1..23
+# returns undefined when not providing birth date
+ok 24 should be equal
+# returns undefined when providing invalid birth date (e.g. the string 'foobar' )
+ok 25 should be equal

+1..25
-# tests 23
+# tests 25
-# pass  23
+# pass  25

 # ok
 ```